8 Steps to a Smooth ICD-10 Transition

 1) Contact your payers: ultimately, the success of ICD-10 depends on payers reimbursing.
 Start calling your payers now, whether insurance companies or Medicaid/Medicare, and nail down the following:

-e) do they have any ICD-10 resources available?
-Many payers are offering complimentary ICD-10 resources to help you prepare: make sure to take advantage of any of these provided (click here for an example).
+e) Do they have any ICD-10 resources available?
+Many payers are offering complimentary ICD-10 resources to help you prepare: make sure to take advantage of any of these provided.

 While this type of financial cushion is difficult for many practices to attain, meet with your CPA or bookkeeper and explore what savings options are available.
 Make sure your employees and colleagues understand that this is the time to be efficient and reduce expenses as much as possible: the viability of the organization depends on it!